Connect with others who understand.

 The Emergence of Modern Treatment

 In the 1930s, American doctors John R. Graham and Harold G. Wolff published the vascular theory of migraine.
 According to vascular theory, the brain’s blood vessels dilate (widen) during migraine and cause pain and other symptoms.
 They used ergotamine, an ergot alkaloid drug, to cause vasoconstriction (narrowing of blood vessels) in the brain during migraine.
-Ergot alkaloid drugs such as dihydroergotamine (Migranal) and ergotamine/caffeine (Cafergot) are still important treatments for migraine today.
+Although newer treatments have largely replaced them, some ergot alkaloids — particularly dihydroergotamine — are still used to treat migraine today.

 Triptans, another class of vasoconstricting drugs, were developed in the 1990s.
-Triptans such as sumatriptan (Imitrex) are used for the acute treatment of migraine attacks (also called abortive treatment).
+Triptans are used for the acute treatment of migraine attacks (also called abortive treatment).

-The genetic theory of migraine gained support in 2012 when researchers showed that migraines are linked to specific genes.
+The genetic theory of migraine gained support in 2012 when researchers showed that migraine is linked to specific genes.
 Current research indicates that inherited factors may account for as much as 30 percent to 60 percent of the risk of developing migraine.

 Over the past 20 years, people with migraine began to report relief from their symptoms while taking medicines for unrelated conditions.
 To treat migraine, doctors used to prescribe drugs such as the following off-label (not for the approved purpose):